jamesleiner/Data-Fission/README.md

 ## Acknolwedgements
 * The dataset for the spectroscopy example (section 6.3) was graciously provided to us by Collin Politsch, compiled from the Baryon Oscillation Spectro- scopic Surve.
 * All of the base underlying functions used in the interactive testing experiments are taken from the [public repository](https://github.com/lihualei71/STAR) for the paper [STAR: A general interactive framework for FDR control under structural constraints](https://arxiv.org/pdf/1710.02776.pdf).
-Thank you toLihua Lei and coauthors.
+Thank you to Lihua Lei and coauthors.